mjcardoza/random-generator/README.md

 # random-generator
-random name and number generator for fantasy football draft
+random name and number generator for fantasy football draft!